JSandhu223/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 1. Create a Windows 10 Pro and Ubuntu Server virtual machine under the same virtual network
-2. Remote connect into the Windows virtual machine
+2. Remote connect into the Windows virtual machine to install Wireshark
-3. Install Wireshark
-4. Execute various Windows networking commands and inspect packets in Wireshark
+3. Execute various Windows networking commands and inspect packets in Wireshark

 <h2>Actions and Observations</h2>

+<h3>Step 1 - Virtual Machine Setup</h3>

 With Azure, we can deploy a virtual machine to the cloud and connect to it via Remote Desktop Protocol.
 Let's deploy a Windows 10 Pro VM under a resource group, which we'll call `azure-networking`.
 For our case, 2 CPUs and 16 GB of RAM will be enough.